ldavid432/chat-cleanup/README.md

   - Remove group name from messages
   - Remove group broadcasts from the clan chat tab (only display them in group tab)

-## Known issues
+## Known Issues

-### When any of the 'Remove xxx' options are enabled:
-- When the chatbox is reloaded the scroll bar will jump slightly (this *shouldn't* actually change your scroll positions)
-- When there are not enough chats to fill the full height of the chatbox, receiving a new chat will make all the chats jump slightly
+When 'remove group iron broadcasts from clan chat' is enabled, and you are on the clan tab, and the chat is reloaded (via sending/receiving a message or otherwise), then the scroll bar will jump slightly (though this *shouldn't* actually change your scroll positions) and, if there are not enough chats to fill the full height of the chatbox, all the chats will jump slightly.